Climatedata.ca in the service of health

 ClimateData.ca, funded in part by the Government of Canada and led by CRIM, was developed collaboratively by leading Canadian climate organizations.

-The goal is to support decision-makers across Canada in a wide range of sectors by providing historical and future climate data in user-friendly formats.
-Users can view, understand and analyze the most up-to-date climate information produced by the latest scientific advances.
-Such information helps to analyze climate risks and to assess the best adaptation measures.
+The aim is to support decision-makers across Canada in a wide range of sectors by providing historical and future climate data in user-friendly formats.
+Users can visualize, understand and analyze the most up-to-date climate information produced by the latest scientific advances.
+This climate information is essential both for the analysis of expected climate risks and for the evaluation of the various adaptation measures planned to deal with them.

-“This tool is very important because there is a disparity between what scientists know and what the general public knows about this issue.
-This tool becomes a resource for those who may have doubts about the prominence of climate change.”
+“This tool is very important, as there is still a disparity between what scientists know and what the general public knows about this subject.
+This tool becomes a resource for those who might have doubts about the importance of climate change.”

-– Catherine McKenna, Minister of Environment and Climate Change in 2019, now Minister of Infrastructure and Communities
+– Catherine McKenna, Federal Minister of the Environment and Climate Change in 2019, now Minister of Infrastructure and Communities.

-Below are two examples of the portal enabling health professionals to better plan for development or resource allocation, among other things.
+Here are two examples of how the portal can help health professionals better plan, among other things, decisions related to development or resource allocation.

 Example 1: Heat waves

-Thanks to the ClimateData.ca portal, public health authorities are informed of expected heat waves in the future.
+Thanks to the Climatedata.ca portal, public health authorities can find out how many heat waves are expected in the future.

-Let’s take the Côte-des-Neiges-Notre-Dame-de-Grâce borough in Montreal: before 2050, the number of days with temperatures above 32 degrees Celsius increases in a similar way according to the three greenhouse gas emission scenarios (red, green, blue curves).
-However, from 2050 onwards, we can see that the number of days above 32 degrees Celsius starts to increase much more rapidly, particularly under the highest emission scenario (red curve).
+Let’s take the Côte-des-Neiges-Notre-Dame-de-Grâce borough in Montreal: before 2050, the number of days with a temperature above 32 degrees Celsius increases similarly according to the three greenhouse gas emission scenarios (red, green, blue curves).
+However, from 2050 onwards, we can see that the number of days with a temperature above 32 degrees Celsius begins to increase much more rapidly, particularly under the highest emissions scenario (red curve).

 Urban planners can use these projections to help make decisions about future projects.